Home

 The IQ®Headquarters

-The City of Richardson and the University of Texas at Dallas are partnering to form a powerful, on-site partnership in a new Headquarters for the Richardson Innovation Quarter.
-This new, innovative space will support Richardson’s startup and entrepreneur community and advance UT Dallas research.
+The City of Richardson and the University of Texas at Dallas (UTD) have formed a powerful, on-site partnership that is the IQ® Headquarters for the Richardson Innovation Quarter.
+This new, innovative space supports Richardson’s startup and entrepreneur community and advances UTD research.

-The five new research centers will fall under the umbrella of UT Dallas’ new Center for Emergent Novel Technology at the Innovation Quarter (CENT-IQ).
-The collaboration establishes a formidable physical and symbolic presence for both the City and UT Dallas in a showcase “HQ for The IQ®.”
+The five new research centers will fall under the umbrella of UTD’s new Emerging Novel Technology Center.
+The collaboration establishes a formidable physical and symbolic presence for both the City and UTD in a showcase “HQ for The IQ®.”

 This initiative is a critical step in the realization of the Richardson Innovation Quarter vision to be the premier tech hub in Texas.
-The space will help stimulate collaboration across businesses, attract new jobs, and strengthen partnerships between the City of Richardson, UT Dallas, and the business community.
+The space will help stimulate collaboration across businesses, attract new jobs, and strengthen partnerships between the City of Richardson, UTD and the business community.

-UT Dallas is a key local driver of innovation that can seed start-ups and provide training for the workforce in the Richardson IQ®.
-The space, which is owned by the City of Richardson, will serve as the headquarters for the Richardson IQ® and will house several educational, training, and research components from the UT Dallas.
-In addition, an extension of the UT Dallas Venture Development Center (VDC) will also be located at this facility.
+UTD is a key local driver of innovation that can seed start-ups and provide training for the workforce in the Richardson IQ®.
+The space, which is owned by the City of Richardson, will serve as the headquarters for the Richardson IQ® and will house several educational, training and research components from UTD.
+In addition, an extension of UTD’s Venture Development Center (VDC) will also be located at this facility.

 A Collaborative, Innovative Space at The IQ®